thomasgoldstein/zabuyaki/res/tiled/README.md

 * Name <- enemy's name
 * Type <- sign, trashcan, gopper, niko, sveta, zeena, beatnick or satoff

 Enemy unit's x,y coords equal to coords of the shape center.
 Only "Point" shape is supported.

+> Hint: You can setup Tiled to show different types of the objects with different colours.
+> Use menu **View / Object Types Editor** to set the colours.
+These settings are kept locally in Tiled cache.

 ## Optional units properties ##
 Optional properties: